Why Learn Python

 #1.
 First time programmer?
 Learn Python quickly.

-I remember the first time I picked up a programming book over 15 years ago.
+I remember when I started my journey to becoming a software developer over 15 years ago.

 I was just a kid, maybe 13 years old at most.